-Summary: Windows stuck on a black screen with a spinning circle?
-Windows 10/8/7 PC or laptop won't boot after a reset or update?
-Get a blue screen error or Windows 10 stop code?
+Summary: Windows stuck on a black screen with a spinning circle or a cursor?
+Windows 10 PC or laptop won't boot after a reset or update?
+Get a blue screen or Windows 10 stop code?
 Check this page to get some detailed troubleshooting tips to get your PC running again.

 Windows 10 not booting and showing a black screen, help!

-Recently my laptop went through an Windows update and it immediately became very slow (programs not responding and generally unable to use my laptop for anything).
+Recently my laptop went through a Windows update, but my computer immediately became very slow after this (programs not responding and generally unable to use my laptop for anything).
 I shut it down and it was still the same.
 The next morning, my laptop would not even boot and just showed a black screen for 8 mins until a message which reads reboot and select proper boot device or insert boot media in selected boot device and press a key' appears.
 I've tried everything the internet has to offer like force shut down to get my computer to perform an automatic repair which failed.
 I'm getting desperate as I do not have a reboot device anywhere and there are some important data on my computer.
 Please help!!

 If you have encountered a similar issue that Windows computer won't boot or booting into a black screen, there is no need to despair as Windows offers several advanced boot options and built-in repair tools.
-Even if things look bleak for your PC, you can try a few easy techniques to fix the Windows 10/8/7 boot failure.
+Even if things look bleak for your PC, you can try a few easy techniques to fix the Windows 10 boot failure.

 Most people get into a panic when faced with a Windows 10 computer that cannot boot, worried that all their precious data is gone forever.
-However, in fact, all the data stored on the computer still stays on the device as long as it isn't overwritten.
+However, the fact is that all the data stored on the computer still stays on the device as long as it isn't overwritten.
 The good news is that you can safely get lost data back with a professional data recovery tool.
 You can perform file recovery by yourself, which potentially saves a lot of money.

 Note: In order to get the best data recovery result, you should stop using the computer when it cannot turn on.
 Because if you continue to repair or fix the unbootable Windows computer before files are retrieved, it will cause further data damage.
-Even normal startup or shutdown may write new data on the computer, which will overwrite the original data and make data recovery impossible.
+Even a normal startup or shutdown may write new data on the computer, which will overwrite the original data and make data recovery impossible.

 Best free data recovery software

-First of all, you need to prepare a working computer for data recovery.
-Then take the internal hard drive out of the unbootable computer and connect the drive externally through a USB port.
+Take the internal hard drive out of the unbootable computer and connect the drive externally through a USB port.
 For this part, you'd better ask an experienced friend for help.

 Step 2: Download and install iBoysoft Data Recovery on the working computer.

-If you are using a laptop, the first thing to do is to make sure the charger is plugged in properly and the correct port.
+If you are using a laptop: The first thing to do is to make sure the charger is plugged in properly and the correct port.
 Then leave it to charge for a few hours.
-If it still won't power on at all, it's possible that the charge is faulty.
-So, if possible, you can try a different charge.
+If it still won't power on at all, it's possible that the charger is faulty.
+So, if possible, you can try a different charger.

-If it's a desktop computer, make sure the power switch on the back of its case is set to the On position.
+If you are using a desktop computer: Make sure the power switch on the back of its case is set to the On position.
 If that doesn't work, it could be the power supply inside has failed.
-In this case, you have to replace your power supply or get a new computer.
+In this case, you have to replace your power supply or send it to repair services.

 To fix this issue, you should try to plug your monitor/display in a wall outlet rather than a power strip.
 Furthermore, make sure the cable connecting the display to your computer's case is plugged in properly at both ends.
 If that doesn't work, try connecting a different monitor.